top of page

 Climate Lab Pendle

-Climate Lab Pendle is underpinned by climate psychology and listening practices; we are engaging people in order to explore, rather than to tell!
-The work challenges ‘business as usual’ thinking and decenters individual behaviour change in favour of systems change.
+Climate Lab Pendle is underpinned by climate psychology and listening practices; we are engaging people in order to explore, rather than to tell.
+The work challenges ‘business as usual’ thinking and de-centres the emphasis on individual behaviour change to look at ways we can build diversity of leadership and collective agency.

 So far on our journey we have used a tool called the Climate Fresk *, facilitated by our climate collaborator Tom Deacon.
 We are combining this with Talkaoke and other listening methods, including Thinking Out Loud to enable us to test the temperature and design our work in response to the full complexity of the situation, and understanding how a climate crisis response also necessarily incorporates anti-racism, resisting the far right agenda and addressing mis and dis-information.
 In order to do this, we are working in collaboration with our friends and neighbours, Building Bridges Pendle.